Clear Body, Clear Mind

-Clear Body, Clear Mind is a book published in 1990 by the Church of Scientology's publishing house Bridge Publications.
-It is credited to L. Ron Hubbard who died four years earlier, and is largely a compilation of material he wrote in the 1960s.
-It is one of the canonical texts of Scientology and mainly deals with the Purification Rundown ("Purif").
-Scientologists believe this "detoxification" program, created by Hubbard, has unique medical and spiritual benefits, but has been criticized by medical professionals as "dangerous", "quackery," and "in some cases lethal".
+Clear Body, Clear Mind is a pseudoscientific book about Scientology compiled from L. Ron Hubbard material from the 1960s.
+It was published posthumously in 1990 by Bridge Publications, the Church of Scientology's publishing house.
+The book is considered part of Scientology's canon.
+It is the textbook for the Purification Rundown ("Purif"), which Scientologists believe is a detoxification program with medical and spiritual benefits.
+Medical professionals characterise it as dangerous, quackery, and in some cases lethal.

 Purification Rundown

 The Purif consists of a "combination of exercise, vitamins, nutrition and sauna use," which purportedly "dislodges drug residues and other toxins from the fatty tissues so that these substances can then be eliminated from the body."
 Scientologists are expected to take the Purif as part of their spiritual progress, and it is also promoted in secular contexts via Scientology-related groups including Narconon, Criminon and Second Chance.
 It is promoted as a cure for conditions including cancer, AIDS, heart problems, kidney failure, liver disease and obesity.
 The procedure is viewed as dangerous by many medical professionals, as it calls for saunas and vitamins far in excess of safe levels.
 Side effects listed by Scientology include dehydration, electrolyte disturbances including hyponatremia (low sodium level) & hypokalemia (low potassium level), and heat-related illnesses.
 Some families have sued the Church of Scientology, claiming that the Purif was responsible for the death of a relative.